allister-grange/unified-devops/README.md

 - use terraform for the following
   - [X] standing up the image
-  - [ ] get the IP showing after creation
+  - [X] get the IP showing after creation
-  - [ ] nbfw create a new rule and attach it (like MissingLink-Firewall)
+  - [X] nbfw create a new rule and attach it
+  - [ ] test the ssh to the host with those locked down ips
+  - [ ] edit aws route53 to point the non-prod dns entry to the host's IP using provisioners
+    - [ ] gonna need an amazon API key...
+  - [X] certificates (letsencrypt)
+    - [ ] generate letsencrypt certs (sudo certbot --nginx)

 - long term todos/clean ups
   - [ ] nginx configs should be split into 3 services

+In its current state, I would need to manually point the Route 53 dns records to the new host, and then run `sudo certbot --nginx`, then it should be good to go.
+I can automate this using provisioners on the Terraform side of things.
+I should set up the databases before this.